deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 layout: default
 ---

-# DL4J vs. Torch vs. Pylearn/Theano
+# DL4J vs. Torch vs. Pylearn/Theano vs. Caffe

 Deeplearning4j is not the first open-source deep-learning project, but it is distinguished from its predecessors in both programming language and intent.
 DL4J is a Java-based, industry-focused, **distributed deep-learning framework** intended to solve problems involving massive amounts of data in a reasonable amount of time.